alidemir1/alidemir1.github.io/_posts/2017-02-26-mainenginesim-project.md

 this project from 11/2014 to 09/2016).
 This project has been supported by BAP (Scientific Research Projects) Office of ITU (Istanbul Technical University).
 There are different systems under the same simulator but I thought that Main Engine is the one which is worth most to show.
+By the way, this is the first Ship Main Engine and Subsystems Simulator developed in Turkey.

 <iframe width="560" height="315" src="//www.youtube.com/embed/N4YeIbMxYx4" frameborder="0"> </iframe>